tamal-mallick/tamal-mallick/README.md

+Hi there!
+Thanks for visiting my GitHub profile!

-- 👋 Hello, I’m Tamal.
-I am an experienced professional in data science and analytics.
+- 👋 My name is Tamal.
+I am an experienced data science practitioner.
+I am currently working as a Principal Data Science at Capital One and located in New York.
-- 🤖 I love implementing Machine Learning algorithms to solve various real-world business problems.
+- 🤖 I love to solve various complicated real-world business problems using Machine Learning and Deep Learning.
-- 🤏 I have added some of my work to the repository.
-I will add more eventually.
-Please stay tuned...
+- 🤏 Please check out my repositories for the Machine Learning projects I worked on.